 Daniel Wanschura

-Program Director for IPR NewsEver since he was young, Dan has been fascinated with radio.
-From hearing the dulcet tones of John Gordon broadcast Minnesota Twins games, to staying up late listening to radio theater, he was captivated by the imaginative medium.
+Host and Executive Producer of Points NorthEver since he was young, Dan has been fascinated with audio.
+From hearing the dulcet tones of John Gordon broadcast Minnesota Twins games, to staying up late listening to radio theater, to creating a podcast when hardly anyone knew what that word meant – he's been captivated by the imaginative medium.

-Dan enjoys playing volleyball with his wife Erin, driving on Michigan’s renown M-22 highway, and volunteering as a leader in Grand Traverse Young Life.
+Dan enjoys going on long walks his wife and two boys, road tripping, and bonfires with friends at his favorite Lake Michigan beach.
 He is also a lover of the Oxford comma — much to the chagrin of his editors.

 -